kaisenlinux/manpages-dev/category/Hardware/fio.md

                      s or sec means seconds (default)
                      ms or msec means milliseconds
                      us or usec means microseconds

+              `z' suffix specifies that the value is measured in zones.
+Value is recalculated once block device's zone size becomes known.

               If the option accepts an upper and lower range, use a colon ':' or minus '-' to separate such values.
 See irange parameter type.
 If the lower value specified happens to be larger than the upper value the two values are swapped.